 David Richardson discusses the key points in the Impax white paper; The Investment Case for Fossil Fuel Divestment

-Ian Simm, chief executive officer of Impax Asset Management, talks about opportunities in investing based on climate
+Ian Simm, Founder and Chief Executive of Impax Asset Management, talks about opportunities in investing based on cli

 Ian Simm debates the case for investing in resource optimisation stocks, highlights the compelling drivers and ident